sourcegraph/handbook/content/departments/cloud/technical-docs/operations.md

 For v1 instances, continue using this page of the opearation docs.

-For v2, use the [following search query](https://sourcegraph.sourcegraph.com/search?q=context:global+repo:%5Egithub%5C.com/sourcegraph/cloud$+file:dashboard.md+lang:Markdown+clouddev.sourcegraph.com&patternType=standard&sm=1&groupBy=path) to locate the [operator dashboard](https://github.com/sourcegraph/cloud/blob/main/environments/prod/deployments/src-96ed006bb45d673944e4/dashboard.md) of the instance.
+For v2, use the [`@cloud/v2-operator-dashboards-lookup` search context](https://sourcegraph.sourcegraph.com/search?q=context:@cloud/v2-operator-dashboards-lookup+&patternType=standard&sm=1&groupBy=repo) to locate the [operator dashboard](https://github.com/sourcegraph/cloud/blob/main/environments/prod/deployments/src-96ed006bb45d673944e4/dashboard.md) of the instance.
 The operator dashboard is the dashboard designed specifically for a customer instance and contain all instruction you need to troubleshoot an instance.

 ```
 repo:^github\.com/sourcegraph/cloud$ file:dashboard.md lang:Markdown company.sourcegraph.com